Woodland Survey

 This survey is funded by Natural England and focuses on monitoring barbastelles at sites designated as Special Areas of Conservation (SACs) due to the presence of this species.
 In previous years we have also rolled the survey out to non-SAC sites but we are discontinuing this aspect of the survey for the time being.
 Thank you to everyone who has carried out surveys at non-SAC sites.

 Surveyors are asked to walk a 60-70 minute transect in a woodland of their choice.
 All species are recorded, with particular focus on the rare barbastelle bat.
 Ideally the woodland should predominantly contain mature broad-leaved trees and also have water features.
-Continuous recordings are made using a frequency division bat detector attached to a mini-disc recorder or other digital recording device.
-Click here for an article on digital recording with bat detectors.
-The recordings are then analysed by BCT staff in order to identify and quantify the species that are present.
-If recording to mini-disc it is helpful if you can convert your recordings to .wav format and send them to us on CD (click here for instructions on how to do this using free Audacity software).
+Continuous recordings are made using a broadband bat detector attached to a recording device (not needed if the detector records directly to an internal memory card).
+The recordings are then analysed by survey volunteers or BCT staff in order to identify and quantify the species that are present.